vygr/ChrysaLisp/docs/CONDITIONALS.md

 ### if

 `(if tst form [else_form])` is a VP native code implemented conditional statement.
-It is a simple way to make a test evaluation and evaluate a form if the test is true and optionally evaluate a separate form if the test evaluates to `:nil`.
+It's a simple way to make a test evaluation and evaluate a form if the test is true and optionally evaluate a separate form if the test evaluates to `:nil`.